Asen-sketch/Firenote/README.md

 # Firenote
 A lightweight, web-based Markdown editor with a few extra features.
+This was my diploma project for high school.
-### Development had just begun proper, so stay tuned.
+### Development of this is halted.

 ### To run: